Media & Collaborations

 Advocate for Representation

-Yomarie “YoMo” Castellano is the founder of Hair Loss Bonita, a platform and practice supporting women through the emotional and identity impact of hair loss.
+Yomarie “YoMo” Castellano is the founder of Hair Loss Bonita, a platform and practice centered on the emotional and identity impact of hair loss in women.
 She is also a model and advocate working with brands and media to expand representation of women with thinning hair, visible hair loss, and alternative hair.

-Living with androgenic alopecia for over 12 years, YoMo brings lived experience, emotional clarity, and cultural insight to conversations about beauty, confidence, visibility, and self-expression.
-Her work challenges the idea that hair determines worth and advocates for representation that feels real, nuanced, and affirming.
+Living with androgenic alopecia for over 12 years, YoMo brings lived experience, cultural insight, and emotional clarity to conversations about beauty, visibility, and self-expression.
+Her work challenges the idea that hair determines worth and advocates for representation that reflects how women actually live.

 Woman celebrating on a baseball field, wearing a Milwaukee Brewers jersey, jeans, sneakers, baby hair braids and a black cap, with her wig flying and arms raised in joy.

-Most conversations still treat hair loss as a cosmetic issue.
-Something to fix, disguise, or move past quickly.
-What’s missing is language for the experience underneath it: the anxiety, the grief, the ongoing self-monitoring, the identity questions that don’t disappear just because you found a solution that works.
+Most conversations still frame hair loss as a cosmetic issue to fix or move past.
+What’s missing is language for the experience underneath it: the mental strain, the self-monitoring, the identity questions that persist even when a solution “works.”

 What I Bring to Campaigns & Collaborations